-The objective of all intervention is to leave caregivers with a broader, more empathic understanding of the child’s emotional needs, tools for meeting these needs and managing problematic behaviors in a way that enhances self-control and self-regulation.
-The helping professional also leaves the child with the awareness, tools and skills that promote self-regulation, self-worth and interpersonal connectedness with family, peers, and community.
+The objective of all interventions is to leave caregivers with a broader, more empathic understanding of the child’s emotional needs, tools for meeting these needs, and managing problematic behaviors in a way that enhances self-control and self-regulation.
+The helping professional also leaves the child with the awareness, tools, and skills that promote self-regulation, self-worth, and interpersonal connectedness with family, peers, and community.

 Our model for understanding our clients is the same as the model for understanding ourselves — we are all governed by the same principles of psychological, physical and spiritual functioning.